nationalarchives/tdr-dev-documentation/manual/development-process/access-an-environment-db.md

 * Update your hosts file.
 In *nix systems, this is in `/etc/hosts`, on Windows, it is in `C:\Windows\System32\drivers\etc\hosts` You will need to add an entry like

 `127.0.0.1    cluster_endpoint `
-* Get the password for the database
+* Get the password for the database.
+This password has a 15 minute expiry.
+If you want to connect again after that, you will need to generate a new password.

 `aws rds generate-db-auth-token --profile integration --hostname $RDSHOST --port 5432 --region eu-west-2 --username bastion_user`